Dev-Craig44/jsUnitTesting/README.md

 Mock Function - A function that imitates the behavior of a real function.

 - We use these to test a unit in isolation.

+### Exercise: Working With Mock Functions

+- Create a mock for the following function
+- sendText(message) {}

+- call the mock function

+- Assert that the mock function is called
+- Assert that the result is 'ok'